Arthur-Brouwers/ArthurBrouwersS4AI/README.md

 ## Intro
 Welcome to my GitHub portfolio for Semester 4 projects!
 As a dedicated learner and aspiring developer, I have created this portfolio to showcase my skills, experiences, and accomplishments in various projects undertaken during my studies.

-In this portfolio, you will find a range of projects including web development and software development.
-Each project is accompanied by a brief description, its purpose, and the technologies used.
-You can explore the code, read the documentation, and see the outcomes of each project.

 Overall, this portfolio represents my passion for learning, developing, and sharing my knowledge with others.
 I hope you find it informative and engaging, and it inspires you to collaborate or learn from me.